-My advice is to recognise when your child needs help and step in, because chances are we won’t ask.
+My tip to parents is to recognise when your child needs help and step in, because chances are we won’t ask.
 Education is an awful system of rules and demands that don’t equate to the rest of the world, if you can avoid the whole thing then I’d recommend doing so.
 It’s not worth the damage it can afflict on the human psyche.

 Sally: I got on terribly at school.
 I absolutely hated it.
 It felt like a completely unfair eleven-year prison sentence.
 The constraint of having to be there and stay put in classrooms felt unbearable.
 Set subjects felt like demands and I found them completely uninteresting.
 As a child I found many things magical and full of interest, but any glamour evaporated as soon as things became compulsory subjects.
 I was undiagnosed dyslexic and dyspraxic as well, which didn’t help and, perhaps worst of all, I had major social problems with my peers.
 I really wanted to be liked, but they kept me at arms’ length and I didn’t know why.